You should take that biohazard sign quite seriously. Messing with memory can go terribly wrong.

 But what exactly does this mean?
 In contrast to other programming languages, your program will never terminate without stating a clear reason and should do so only in a few predictable and avoidable cases.
-These cases are called panic.
+These cases are called a panic.

 To achieve this goal Emojicode imposes certain restrictions.
 For instance, you can normally not allocate memory or perform random operations on allocated memory.